 Once a deposit payment has been made, we will be in touch within two working days to notify you of any remaining documentation required for your CAS to be issued.
 Please note; we often require financial and immigration documentation in order to help ensure that your visa application will be successful once a CAS is issued.

-Read the University’s Fees and Refund Policy and Credit Control and Debt Management Policy for full payment terms and conditions.
+Read the University’s and Credit Control and Debt Management Policy for full payment terms and conditions.
 Failure to adhere to the terms of any agreed payment plan may result in sanctions being applied to you.

 Make a payment